Manufacturers Struggle with Build versus Buy for Their MES and What Are the Core 4 Elements

 Reality: While important, ERP integration typically occurs 6–12 months after initial MES implementation.
 It's extended functionality, not core.

-How Fuuz AI Solves the Build vs. Buy Dilemma
+How Fuuz Solves the Build vs. Buy Dilemma

 Platform-Based Approach

-Fuuz AI recognizes that every MES is unique and provides the foundation for building exactly what each business needs:
+Every MES is unique, and the Fuuz platform provides the foundation for building exactly what each business needs:

 Core Four Foundation: